Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Gorgon.md

 - monster/environment/hill
 - monster/size/large
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Gorgon"]
 ---
 # Gorgon
 *Source: Monster Manual p.
-171, The Rise of Tiamat, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus, The Wild Beyond the Witchlight, Light of Xaryxis*
+171. Available in the SRD.*

 Few creatures that encounter a gorgon live to tell about it.
 Its body is covered in iron plates, and its nostrils fume with green vapor.